Do you neglect your home exterior? If so, you’re not alone.

 Check Your Roof Regularly

-Your roof is a vital part of your homes structure, inspecting your roof for issues should be done annually at the very least, even if your roof is just a couple of years old.
+Your roof is a vital part of the structure of your home.
+Thus, inspecting your roof for issues should be done annually at the very least, even if your roof is just a couple of years old.

 Even by trees touching or leaning against your home, you can encounter all kinds of issues: branches blown by the wind can rip off tiles or smash roofing materials and leaves fill gutters, clogging up the pipework and leading to overflows.

 Clogging can also lead to mold unwanted insects such as mosquitoes, so aim to trim back any trees that are getting too close to your home exterior to prevent future issues.
-The foundation of your property can be negatively affected if you do not place your gutter pipes in the right direction, as water can pool around the bottom of your home.
+The foundation of your property feels a negative impact if you do not place your gutter pipes in the right direction.
+That condition can cause water to pool around the bottom of your home.

 Getting out the ladder to have a look around every now and again will help you in the long run, as if you discover any problems, you can take steps to repair the damage as soon as possible before it gets out of hand.